rblades/dhworkbook_master/docs/module-4/Seeing Patterns.md

 In essence: what would your last essay last term have looked like, if you'd been thinking along these lines?

 Begin by taking visiting the [Mapping Texts](http://mappingtexts.stanford.edu/whitepaper/MappingTexts_WhitePaper.pdf) project.
 Look at the work of Michelle Moravec who is using [corpus linguistics tools to understand the history of women's suffrage](http://historyinthecity.blogspot.ca/2013/12/corpus-linguistics-for-historians.html) (and also [here](http://historyinthecity.blogspot.ca/2013/12/visualizing-gender-in-history-of-woman.html)).
 Listen to Micki Kaufmann on [Quantifying Kissinger](http://scholarslab.org/announcements/podcast-micki-kaufman-on-quantifying-kissinger/).
 (Her [methods are detailed on her blog](http://blog.quantifyingkissinger.com/category/methods/).)
 Talk about [network analysis](http://www.scottbot.net/HIAL/?tag=network-analysis).
 Keep an [eye on Paul Revere](https://kieranhealy.org/blog/archives/2013/06/09/using-metadata-to-find-paul-revere/).
-Talk about [topic modeling](http://humanities.uva.nl/~mkoolen1/materials/KB_Mallet_2015/KB_Mallet.html) (and also [here](http://sappingattention.blogspot.ca/2012/11/when-you-have-mallet-everything-looks.html)).
+Talk about [topic modeling](https://web.archive.org/web/20161025200154/http://humanities.uva.nl:80/~mkoolen1/materials/KB_Mallet_2015/KB_Mallet.html#5) (and also [this blog post on Mallet](http://sappingattention.blogspot.ca/2012/11/when-you-have-mallet-everything-looks.html)).
 Talk about [principles of visualization](http://www.themacroscope.org/?page_id=469).
 You should probably talk about [Edward Tufte](http://en.wikipedia.org/wiki/Edward_Tufte), too.

 Talk.
 What could history be like if more of our materials went through these mills?